munificent/craftinginterpreters/book/strings.md

 We won't address that until we've added [a real garbage collector][gc], but this is a big step.
-We now have the infrastructure to support a variety of different kinds of dynamically-allocated objects.
-And we've used that to add strings to clox, one of the most-used types in most programming languages.
+We now have the infrastructure to support a variety of different kinds of dynamically allocated objects.
+And we've used that to add strings to clox, one of the most used types in most programming languages.
 Strings in turn enable us to build another fundamental data type, especially in dynamic
 languages: the venerable [hash table][].
 But that's for the next chapter...